K-Sato1995/gatsbyBlog/content/posts/Testing-your-app-in-windows-using-VirtualBox/index.md

 ---
 title: "Testing your app in windows using VirtualBox"
-description: Quick overview of how to use VirtualBox to test your web app in windows.
 slug: testing-your-app-in-windows-using-virtualbox
 date: 2019-06-13
 language: english
 cover: ./cover.png
+generate-card: false
 tags:
   - VirtualBox
+description: Quick overview of how to use VirtualBox to test your web app in windows.
 ---
 # (1) Download VirtualBox